HackGT/ctf-problems/2018/pwn/harmony/ADMIN_README.txt

 "localhost".

-Competitors should be given the COMPETITORS_README.txt file, the requirements.txt file, the client directory, and the server binary (server/harmony).
+Competitors should be given the COMPETITORS_README.txt file, the requirements.txt file, the harmony.proto the client directory, and the server binary (server/harmony).
 Server source code should not be distributed.
+You should build system before distributing the client folder, as this will create the protbuf files and QT UI files.

 The admin folder has a tests.py file that will demonstrate the exploits.
 The modified harmony.py file in the admin directory will create the client user as